 NEW ORLEANS, La. – The Tulane men's lacrosse program has opened a search for a new head coach.

-Tulane is a member of the Men's Collegiate Lacrosse Association (MCLA) and the Lone Star Alliance conference (LSA).
+Tulane is a member of the Men's Collegiate Lacrosse Association (MCLA) and the Lone Star Alliance (LSA).
 The team is a student-led University Recreation-sponsored program at Tulane University in New Orleans.

 On-field management requires a fundamental knowledge and ability to run a lacrosse team successfully.
 Candidates must be able to teach, manage, and run a proper offense and defense.

 Furthermore, the head coach must be able to analyze and develop players to best help the team, as well as provide leadership and basic game-planning for matchups during the season.
 This includes formulating and executing practice plans for the Fall and Spring seasons.
-The

 The head coach is considered an independent contractor of the club.
 Therefore, compensation will be determined by the Tulane lacrosse board based on education, experience and qualifications.
 The head coach must be available for the team’s two practices a week and be able to travel with the team for away games on weekends.